 The Legal Situation in France

-France has strict laws on who can lead walking, hiking and trekking tours.
-Indeed this applies to other outdoor sport professionals such as High Mountain Guides, rock climbing and ski instructors.
+France has strict laws (references below) on who can lead walking, hiking and trekking tours.
+Indeed this applies to other outdoor sport professionals such as mountain guides (guide de haute montagne), rock climbing and ski instructors.
 There’s no requirement for leading genuine friends or family.
 The purpose of the laws is protect the public.

-Consequences for an unqualfied walking guide or mountain leaders
+Consequences for an unqualified walking guide or mountain leaders

 A person who is remunerated for leading walks or hikes for (which includes payment in kind) is required to hold the relevant qualification or its recognised equivalent.
 They are also required to register with the French Sports Ministry.
 Those who work on a regular basis or are resident in France will also be issued with a “Carte Professionnelle” with their photograph and a link to the qualifications they hold.